Here's why you should support freelancers

 The majority of agencies will themselves sub-contract freelancers, so you could save yourself some extra fees by going direct.

-4. We work around you... apply a range of skills
+4. We work around you... applying a range of skills

 Are you kidding?
 We’re not letting you get away!